Best Budget Backpacking Quilts for Thru-Hiking

 Materials (Inner Liner and Outer Shell)

-There are many materials that can be used to create a quilt, but there are typically 2 specific types used to make a normal backpacking quilt, the inner liner (the part that sites against you), and the outer shell (which is typically a thicker and more durable fabric).
+Many materials can be used to create a quilt, but there are typically two specific types used to make a normal backpacking quilt, the inner liner (the part that sites against you), and the outer shell (which is typically a thicker and more durable fabric).

 Inner Liner